Brookline Asian American Family Network

 • a link to fact sheets on COVID-19 symptoms and COVID-19 Racism from the MGH Center for Cross Cultural Student Emotional Wellness, as well as on mental health topics related to depression, alcohol abuse and self-harm.

-• and a link to Katie Yue-Sum Li's (李宇心) adapted children's book and workbook entitled "What does racism have to do with me?
+• a link to Katie Yue-Sum Li's (李宇心) adapted children's book and workbook entitled "What does Racism have to do with Me?
 Asian American kids get talking..."
+Scroll down for further details and access to the links

 1. Telling the Story of Anti-Asian Racism During the Pandemic -